signalfx/splunk-otel-dotnet/README.md

 ### Getting Started

-Read the unofficial documentation for this distribution in the [docs](docs/README.md).
+Read the draft documentation for this distribution in the [docs](docs/README.md).

 <!-- To be used when we have our official docs: